 Does Petplan Cover Euthanasia?

-No, Petplan does not cover putting your pet to sleep.
-The cost to euthanise your dog or cat will depend on the size of your pet and may vary from vet to vet, but may roughly cost around £100, give or take.
-(Cremating your pet will cost extra.
-As will an individual cremation, necessary if you want the ashes returned to you.)
+We are please to report that, as of 01 July 2021, Petplan does in fact cover putting your pet to sleep.
+The cost to euthanise your dog or cat will depend on the size of your pet and may vary from vet to vet, but usually costs around £100, give or take.
+Petplan will cover these euthanasia costs provided your pet was suffering due to an injury or illness that your vet believes could not be treated.
+Costs related to cremation, burial or disposal are not covered.

 Euthanasia is covered by some pet insurers, but not all.
 Agria Pet Insurance is an example of a pet specialist that covers euthanasia for humane reasons (with up to £150 for the cost of cremation/burial or having your pet put to sleep in your home).
 Also, John Lewis covers up to £100 for euthanasia and £100 for cremation.